 - 3 pound pork butt or shoulder (between 2 1/2 to as much as 4 pounds)

 - 8 oz Hatch green chiles diced (or canned green chiles)

 - 1 bay leaf

 - 1 teaspoon smoked paprika

 - 1 large onion chopped

-- 2-3 cloves of garlic crushed
+- 3 cloves garlic crushed

 - 1 Tablespoon chile powder,

 - 1 Tablespoon kosher salt